scottellis/unbound-scripts/README.md

 ### unbound-scripts

-A script to fetch, parse and consolidate advertising and malware blocklists and format for use in [unbound(8)][unbound].
+The script *blocklist.sh* will fetch, parse and consolidate [DoH][doh], advertising and malware blocklists and format for use in [unbound(8)][unbound].

+There are some example [unbound.conf(5)][unbound-conf] files to assist getting started.

+I am using unbound with [OpenBSD][openbsd].
+The scripts and configs are not intended to be OpenBSD specific, but it is the only system where I tested.

 The blocklists tend to come in one of two formats: